Skip to main content

 How to upgrade to a specific version

 Often time’s customers need to test specific Secure Web Gateway versions before they can be rolled out into production.
-If a newer release has happened while you were testing (for example, you were testing 7.5.2.1 and in the meantime 7.5.2.2 was released), you have to take special steps to get to your desired version.
+If a newer release has happened while you were testing, you have to take special steps to get to your desired version.

 On the command line execute the following commands: